-This year’s World Series has been an exceptionally historic one, featuring two teams who have failed to win a championship in a combined 176 seasons.
+The 2016 World Series was an exceptionally historic one, featuring two teams who had failed to win a championship in a combined 176 seasons.
 Predictably, news coverage after the Cubs and Indians won the National and American League pennants featured ironic historical narratives to fully contextualize just how long fans in Chicago and Cleveland have suffered.
 Yep, it’s been a long and bleak history for the Cubs and Indians.

 The W flags first flew in Wrigley Field in the late 1930s as a way of letting passers-by know the outcome of the game.
 Today, those flags are an icon of Cubs heritage in addition to Wrigley Field’s iconic ivy wall and manual scoreboard.
 Other rituals and traditions such as P. K. Wrigley’s refusal to install lights, throwing opponents’ home-run balls back onto the field, and having guests lead the crowd in “Take Me Out to the Ball Game” helped the Cubs cultivate a heritage and culture that managed to make losing tolerable.